More robust demand sensing

 - Data availability and the expectation to integrate enhanced data into insights promptly

 As CPG companies move forward and prepare for a post-COVID world, many are working to overcome obstacles on a daily basis.
-Here are some of the ways that CPG professionals are working towards building a more customer-centric, resilient supply chain.
+Here are some ways that CPG professionals are working towards building a more customer-centric, resilient supply chain.

 Many of the current trends impacting CPG, like channel and market proliferation, shifting consumer demand, or climate disruptions, were already taking shape in a pre-COVID world, according to Pallavi Wad, Head Product Supply Organization, Godrej Consumer Products Ltd. During the pandemic, demand would shift from one channel to another based upon COVID regulations and consumer purchasing behaviors.
 As a result, redundancies and additional capacity were added to the planning process to provide room to respond proactively.
-In the long-term, she says her organization is focused on digitalization and sensing demand more accurately.
+In the long term, she says her organization is focused on digitalization and sensing demand more accurately.
 “That’s the path for the long-term and what we can do to standardize manufacturing.
 Either due to COVID or climate disruption, factories were going out of production… so there’s a long-term look towards sustainability within our supply chain,” she says.

 Adjust products to meet shifting demand

-Find opportunities for supply-driven growth
+Find opportunities for supply-driven growth.